bartificer/programming-by-stealth/docs/pbs26.md

 ## An Improved Design Pattern for APIs

-To see data attributes in action, and, to remind ourselves how to create our own prototypes, we’ll build a better clock API that allows arbitrarily many clocks to be added to a single page by building a prototype.
-Before we start our API, that let’s remind ourselves of how we build a basic prototype:
+To see data attributes in action, and to remind ourselves how to create our own prototypes, we’ll build a better clock API that allows arbitrarily many clocks to be added to a single page by building a prototype.
+Before we start our API, let’s remind ourselves of how we build a basic prototype:

 ```javascript
 // define a constructor